J. Amado Araneta: Exile

 Following the 1973 Constitution of the Philippines and the paramilitary style rule of the new government under Ferdinand Marcos, Araneta took himself and his family out of the country.
 He resided in New York City until his death.
 While in exile, his businesses in the Philippines were controlled remotely.

 Death

 Araneta died in November 17, 1985, and his family took his remains back to Manila.
 His remains were buried at the Loyola Memorial Park in Marikina, some three months prior to the fall of the regime which had led to his political exile.

+J. Amado Araneta's remains is buried at the Araneta Mausoleum in Loyola Memorial Park, Marikina, alongside his wife Ester A. Araneta, and his relatives Jorge Araneta, Amparo V. Araneta, daughter of Atanacio Bustamante and Anacleta Montilla Bustamante, Luisito A. Roxas, Anacleta Bustamante.
+His daughters Judy A. Roxas and Maria Lourdes A. Fores, grand-daughter Margarita Fores and Judy's son-in-law Augusto I. Ojeda are also buried there.
+Remains of Gerardo Roxas and Gerardo Roxas Jr., who are buried at the Manila North Cemetery, are also reinterred therein.